New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new lattice data: Introduction

 \section{Introduction}

-\comm{The \BDlnu decay has been paid a great attention in recent years}.
-The first reason for this is the $V_{cb}$ puzzle: there has been a longstanding tension between the values of $|V_{cb}|$ determined using the inclusive measurements and that determined by \comm{the} exclusive $b \rightarrow c \ell \nu$ decays.
-The inclusive measurement \comm{uses the} semileptonic decays of the type $B \rightarrow X_c \ell \nu$, where $X_c$ are all possible hadronic states \comm{including charm quark}.
+.
+The first reason for this is the $V_{cb}$ puzzle: there has been a longstanding tension between the values of $|V_{cb}|$ determined using the inclusive measurements and that determined by {the} exclusive $b \rightarrow c \ell \nu$ decays.
+The inclusive measurement {uses the} semileptonic decays of the type $B \rightarrow X_c \ell \nu$, where $X_c$ are all possible hadronic states {including charm quark}.
 The current world average is $|V_{cb}| = (42.2 \pm 0.8) \times 10^{-3}$~\cite{pdg22}.
-On the other hand, the exclusive measurement of $|V_{cb}|$ has the following world average: $\comm{|V_{cb}|=}(38.46 \pm 0.40 \pm 0.55) \times 10^{-3}$, where the first uncertainty combines the statistical and systematic uncertainties from the experimental measurement and the second is theoretical (lattice QCD calculation and electroweak correction) \cite{hflav}.
+On the other hand, the exclusive measurement of $|V_{cb}|$ has the following world average: ${|V_{cb}|=}(38.46 \pm 0.40 \pm 0.55) \times 10^{-3}$, where the first uncertainty combines the statistical and systematic uncertainties from the experimental measurement and the second is theoretical (lattice QCD calculation and electroweak correction) \cite{hflav}.

-The second reason \comm{ is the so-called} $\mathcal{R}(D^{(*)})$ anomaly: to test the lepton flavour universality in the $b \rightarrow c \ell \nu$ decays, \comm{a} ratio is defined:
+The second reason { is the so-called} $\mathcal{R}(D^{(*)})$ anomaly: to test the lepton flavour universality in the $b \rightarrow c \ell \nu$ decays, {a} ratio is defined: